govflow/govflow/README.md

 An open, modular work order and workflow management system for local governments and resident satisfaction.

+## What we are building

+Our aim is to build an open source solution that address the following aspects of government service delivery:

+- 311 request management ("there is a pothole in my street")
+- general questions and comments from the public ("what time does the library open")
+- "internal" request management ("there is a water leak on the 4th floor of town hall")
+- centralized views of request management status and analytics ("what is our work volume at present and how do we perform over time?")

+For smaller cities, we'd like to be able to meet all their work management needs with Gov Flow.
+For larger cities, we intend to build out integrations with existing CRMs and ticket management software.

+We have a focus on expanding "input channels" for requests.
+The API server currently supports API calls for new requests (used by our web form), and an endpoint for inbound emails.
+We plan to expand to SMS, chatbots, and potentially other entry points such as audio messages, and social media apps.
+If you have specific interest or use cases in this area, please talk to us by starting a discussion.

+## How we are building it

+We are currently a small team within [Zencity](https://zencity.io).
+We have a high-level roadmap, and we prioritize features based on real use cases with our early adopter users.

+The API server (this codebase) is open source.
+We have some UI components that we have not yet open sourced.
+If you are interested in Gov Flow and need some pointers on building UI please open a ticket or a discussion and talk to us about your needs.

 # Get involved

 - **[Discussions](https://github.com/govflow/govflow/discussions)**: We discuss new features, architecture and so on in our Discussions forum.
 Feel free to take part in existing discussions or start a new one.